Top

 Through a Bauhaus Lens: Edith Tudor-Hart and Isokon

 See recently uncovered prints that document the historic construction and opening of Belsize Park’s Isokon Flats, Britain's first reinforced concrete residency.
-The images were taken by Viennese Bauhaus-trained photographer Edith Tudor-Hart, who moonlighted as a Soviet spy during her time in the UK.
-It’s thought that she operated as part of the Cambridge Five, as when the group was exposed, she destroyed much of her work.
-A cache of her negatives from the 1930s has been discovered in Salzburg, however, including the these Isokon photographs.
+The images were taken by Viennese Bauhaus-trained photographer Edith Tudor-Hart who, during her time in the UK, moonlighted as a spy-handler for the Soviets.
+It’s thought that she worked with the Cambridge Five – and recruited one of its most famous members, Kim Philby – as when the group was exposed, she destroyed much of her work.
+A cache of her negatives from the 1930s has been discovered in Salzburg, however, including these Isokon photographs.

 Until 26 October 2025